seth1919/FirstPersonEngine/README.md

 # FirstPersonEngine

+See a quick preview of this project on my YouTube channel: https://www.youtube.com/watch?v=pGJHIyOd-CM

 ### Comments
 I made this project before I used Github, without the goal in mind of sharing the source code with anybody.
 Thus, documentation is lacking.